 Hard copies of notices were posted through the U.S. Mail to those interested parties for whom DEQ had no email address

-Sent notice to EPA on Aug.
+Sent notice to the US.
+Environmental Protection Agency on Aug.
 1, 2013

 Published notice in The Oregonian on Aug.
 15, 2013